roualdes/bridgestan/docs/languages/c-api.rst

 Two example programs are provided alongside the BridgeStan source in :file:`c-example/`.
 Details for building the example can be found in :file:`c-example/Makefile`.

-The if you wish to link a specific model into the program:
+If you wish to link a specific model into the program:

 .. raw:: html